Registered Agent Requirements in Connecticut: § 34-243n Explained

 Your registered agent is the designated recipient for:

-• Tax agency mail — Department of Revenue Services communications, Business Entity Tax notices
+- Tax agency mail — Department of Revenue Services communications and other state tax notices

 These documents often carry deadlines.
 A missed lawsuit response can produce a default judgment.
 A missed compliance notice can lead to dissolution.
 The agent's reliability directly impacts your legal exposure.